-- 97 In all collected stories, the volcano is an obvious geological feature of the landscape and the eruption invariably takes place at - 98 the summit of the cone.
-A caldera setting is never mentioned, nor the possibility of new vents opening along the slope of the - 99 volcano, or elsewhere.
-Pupils and students are commonly very passionate about volcanoes, and this passion is generally - 00 accompanied by a good knowledge of different volcanic structures and phenomena.
-While many of the kids involved are - 01 certainly aware about calderas and their behaviour, the choice of representing classic volcanic cones reflects the conventional - 02 image that we all picture when we think about volcanoes.
-Some drawings explicitly refer to Vesuvius, and realistically feature - 03 two peaks: one representing Vesuvius' cone, and the other being the remnants of the Somma strato-volcano.
-These drawings - 04 testify to the interest and good knowledge of the local landscape.
-In most stories, however, the imaginary volcano is located - in remote regions, surrounded perhaps by a few isolated houses and, in general, at safe distance from populated areas.
-Only in - a few cases the volcano is portrayed in an urban environment. - Volcanic unrest is marked by a number of realistic precursors, such as shallow seismicity or the emission of smelly volcanic - 08 gases, and is often associated with noise.
+In all collected stories, the volcano is an obvious geological feature of the landscape, and the eruption invariably takes place at the summit of the cone.
+A caldera setting is never mentioned, nor the possibility of new vents opening along the slope of the volcano, or elsewhere.
+Pupils are commonly very passionate about volcanoes, and this passion is generally accompanied by a good knowledge of different volcanic structures and phenomena.
+While many of the kids involved are certainly aware of calderas and their behaviour, the choice of representing classic volcanic cones reflects the conventional image that we all picture when we think about volcanoes.
+Some drawings explicitly refer to Vesuvius and realistically feature two peaks, with one representing Vesuvius' cone and the other being the remnants of the Somma stratovolcano.
+These drawings are testimonials of the interest and good knowledge of the local landscape.
+In most stories, however, the imaginary volcano is located in remote regions, surrounded perhaps by a few isolated houses and, in general, at safe distance from populated areas.
+Only in a few cases is the volcano portrayed in an urban environment.

+Volcanic unrest is marked by a number of realistic precursors, such as shallow seismicity or the emission of smelly volcanic gases, and is often associated with noise.
 Interestingly, in some cases, the first signs of volcanic unrest are actual eruptive events, involving explosions and the launch of ejecta.
 In general, the unrest phase is too short to take action before the volcano erupts.
 The quick transition from unrest to eruption suggests that most stories feature volcanoes with an open conduit.
-Open-conduit volcanoes erupt more frequently and their activity is more likely to appear on television or social media.
-These images easily contribute to building our mental model of erupting volcanoes.
-The eruptions from open conduit volcanoes are easily strombolian, featuring launches of volcanic bombs, lava flows and spectacular lava fountains that closely resemble the events drawn by the kids.
+Open-conduit volcanoes erupt more frequently, and their activity is more likely to appear on television or social media.
+These images easily contribute to the building of our mental model of erupting volcanoes.
+The eruptions from open-conduit volcanoes are easily strombolian, featuring launches of volcanic bombs, lava flows, and spectacular lava fountains that closely resemble the events drawn by the kids.

 Most imaginary eruptions are small events, if seen through the eyes of a volcanologist.
 The main feature is usually a lava flow that propagates along the slope of the volcanic cone.
-This effusion is commonly accompanied by the emission of gas and by the launch of lapilli and bombs that in a few cases may reach beyond the volcano's slopes.
-This eruptive style recalls common footage from frequently active Etna or Stromboli volcanoes, in Italy.
-Some stories mention ash, and this may reflect family anecdotal accounts of last Vesuvius' eruption, in 1944.
+This effusion is commonly accompanied by the emission of gas and by the launch of lapilli and bombs that, in a few cases, may reach beyond the volcano's slopes.
+This eruptive style recalls common footage from frequently active Etna or Stromboli volcanoes in Italy.
+Some stories mention ash, and this may reflect family anecdotal accounts of Vesuvius' last eruption in 1944.
 A small number of drawings show the development of an eruptive column (that is never mentioned in the written text).
 The height of the column is usually small compared to the size of the volcanic edifice.
-Only in a few cases, the drawing suggests that the eruption impacted a wider area (i.e., the entire city).
+Only in a few cases does the drawing suggest that the eruption impacted a wider area (i.e. the entire city).
 Most stories provide little or no evidence to assess the duration of the eruption.
-When they do, the event is short-lasting and usually ends within a few hours or a day.
+When they do, the event is short-lived and usually ends within a few hours or a day.